organix/mycelia/ufork.md

 are applied to the system in an all-or-nothing transaction.
-The instruction stream defining the actor's behavior will end with a "commit" or "abort" instruction, at which time tranactional effects will either be applied or discarded.
+The instruction stream defining the actor's behavior will end with a "commit" or "abort" instruction, at which time transactional effects will either be applied or discarded.
-Since these instruction have no "next instruction", there is nothing to put on the continuation queue and the stream ends (the "thread" dies).
+Since these instructions have no "next instruction" field, there is nothing to put on the continuation queue and the stream ends (the "thread" dies).